What is mindfulness? What can we learn from Buddha’s mindfulness to live a better modern day, practical life?

 Phillip Moffitt suggests us to analyze these thoughts.

 We have to control and train our mind by analyzing our thoughts.
-That would help us come closer to the reality and keep us in the moment.
+That would help us come closer to reality and keep us at the moment.

 Why do we have to go through this autopsy?
 Can’t we stay the way we are?